Latin Quarter Walking Tour, Paris

 2) Shakespeare & Company

-Shakespeare and Company, an English-language bookstore in Paris, offers an excellent choice of new, second-hand, and antiquarian books from various genres and periods.
+Shakespeare and Company, an English-language bookstore in Paris, offers an excellent choice of new, second-hand, and antiquarian books of various genres and periods.
 Whether you want to stock up on study materials, seek the latest titles from the British press, or perhaps search for some hidden literary treasures, this place has everything you need.
 And there are plenty of cozy nooks and crannies where you can take a break and just read or peruse books.

 The shop was opened in 1951 by American George Whitman under the name "Le Mistral."
 It was renamed in 1964 in tribute to the original Shakespeare and Company bookstore and William Shakespeare's 400th birthday.
 This name change cemented the store's connection to its legendary predecessor, which opened in 1919 by Sylvia Beach and welcomed famous writers such as Ernest Hemingway, James Baldwin, and James Joyce.
 Sylvia famously defied the system by publishing Joyce's "Ulysses" in 1922, but her store closed down in 1941.